-At this time, Disney Parks Blog indicates that no decision has been made yet for whether Mickey’s Very Merry Christmas Party or the EPCOT International Festival of the Arts will take place this year, but we will be watching closely for any future announcements.
+At this time, Disney Parks Blog indicates that no decision has been made yet for whether Mickey’s Very Merry Christmas Party or the EPCOT International Festival of the Holidays will take place this year, but we will be watching closely for any future announcements.

 H2O Glow Nights

 H2O Glow Nights at Typhoon Lagoon have also been cancelled this year, and we are uncertain at this time if the Disney Water Parks will reopen any time soon.
 Disney will also be refunding any previously purchased tickets for these events as well according to Disney Parks Blog.

 New Modified Food and Wine Festival